top of page

 Stonehenge 2003

 The earliest spiritual beliefs and practices reflect the deep spiritual lives of ancient peoples.
-From burial rituals to monumental constructions like Göbekli Tepe and Stonehenge, these early forms of spirituality laid the foundation for the diverse religious traditions we see today.
+From ochre‑stained burial to monumental stone circles like Göbekli Tepe and Stonehenge, early humans expressed meaning through ritual, art, memory, and community.
+These first sacred gestures laid the groundwork for the diverse religious traditions that would emerge across the world — a testament to humanity’s enduring search for connection, purpose, and the unseen.

 Comments